laravel/docs/upgrade.md

 **Likelihood Of Impact: Optional**

 In previous releases of Laravel, the `RouteServiceProvider` class contained a `$namespace` property with a value of `App\Http\Controllers`.
-This value of this property was used to automatically prefix controller route declarations and controller route URL generation such as when calling the `action` helper.
+The value of this property was used to automatically prefix controller route declarations and controller route URL generation such as when calling the `action` helper.

 In Laravel 8, this property is set to `null` by default.
 This allows your controller route declarations to use the standard PHP callable syntax, which provides better support for jumping to the controller class in many IDEs: